 The Himalayan Komang Hostel in Kathmandu

 Komang School only teaches to grade 5, to access higher grades the students live in this hostel in Kathmandu.
 Nyima Bhuti is the manager of the hostel, she is also the coordinator for the school at Komang.
-This dual role helps the children make the transition from a village of 200 to a city of 1,400,000.
+This dual role helps the children make the transition from a village of 200 to a city of 1,500,000.
 These are amazing kids and I always enjoy visiting them whenever I travel to Nepal.
+You can read about their three newest students here.

 Altitude Project does not directly fund this hostel.
 We help with some small things; furnishings, clothes closets, hearing aids for one of the students, warm clothes for their trip to Dolpo are some recent examples.
 And because these children are so special to many of us, private funds were raised to take them to the Chandragiri Hills Gondola where they could have a clear view of the Himalayas, and on a two day bus trip to Lumbini, the birth place of Buddha and a UNESCO World Heritage Site.